Last updated: June 2026

 Jet A-1 Fuel Coordination at JKIA

-Fuel planning is a critical part of any JKIA operation.
 Even when fuel is available, timing, documentation, supplier coordination and turnaround sequence must be aligned early.

-Before operating into JKIA, teams should confirm:
+Before operating at JKIA, teams should confirm:

 • Jet A-1 fuel availability